-The WRSCUR instruction is for changing the values of Security Register Bits.
+The WRSCUR instruction sets the LDSO bit of the Security Register.
 The WREN (Write Enable) instruction is required before issuing WRSCUR instruction.
 The WRSCUR instruction may change the values of bit1 (LDSO bit) for customer to lock-down the 4K-bit Secured OTP area.
 Once the LDSO bit is set to "1", the Secured OTP area cannot be updated any more.

-The sequence of issuing WRSCUR instruction is :CS# goes low \rightarrow sending WRSCUR instruction \rightarrow CS# goes high.
+The sequence of issuing WRSCUR instruction is :CS# goes low $\rightarrow$ sending WRSCUR instruction $\rightarrow$ CS# goes high.